 To sum up, our Salt Lake City child support attorney explains that the unemployed father may be entitled to modify a child support order if he:

 Given the fact that family courts in Salt Lake City and all across Utah tend to be biased against fathers when it comes to child support awards, it is highly advised to be legally represented by a lawyer to ensure that you will be able to modify child support in your particular case.
-Speak to our lawyers and get a free consultation by calling at 801-804-5152.
+Speak to our lawyers and get a legal consultation by calling at 801-804-5152.